 After I was hired, one of my colleagues even told me that interviewing me was unnecessary because he fully trusted my former manager’s referral.

-Referred me to the job, my former manager also put his reputation on the line.
+Recommended me for the job, my former manager also put his reputation on the line.

-But knowing about my work ethics and previous professional achievements, my former manager had no problems referring me for the job.
+But knowing about my work ethics and previous professional achievements, my former manager had no problems referring me to the position.

 It was a win-win situation for me, my former manager, and the company.

-I got the job, my former manager strengthened his reputation and credibility in the professional space, and the company can now achieve their goals and milestones faster with my help.
+The positive results were I got the job, my former manager strengthened his reputation and credibility in the with his network, and the company can now achieve their goals and milestones faster with my help.

-- This can be online articles, podcasts, videos, or pictures that you think they will enjoy or benefit.
-This shows thoughtfulness as it requires knowing their interests.
+- This can be online articles, podcasts, videos, or pictures you think they will enjoy or benefit.
+This shows thoughtfulness as it requires knowing their interests, needs, and wants.

-- This shows you that truly care because you took the time to write out a personalized letter.
-Now not many people still write handwritten letters.
+- This shows you truly care because you took the time to write out a personalized letter.
+This original act will set you apart since many people no longer write handwritten letters.
 This will put you in a whole new category in their hearts.

-- This is a great way to reconnect with them because it allows them to see and hear you, especially if they haven’t seen you in quite some time.
+- This is a great way to reconnect with them because it allows them to see and hear you, especially if they haven’t seen you in a long time.
 Strive to keep the videos short and succinct.
 State clearly in your email the duration of your video so they know in advance.

 - Buying gifts that others want is difficult to do because it requires a great understanding of the other person.
-But if you can buy something that they enjoy, then it shows that you know them quite well.
-The mere fact that you put thought into buying the gift is what counts.
+But if you can purchase something that they enjoy, it demonstrates you pay attention to them.
+The mere fact you put thought into buying the gift is what sincerely counts.

 Grow and Expand Your Network